 - Africa (Egypt, Kenya, South Africa) — $30 per hour

-Knowing these approximate rates, we can estimate the average cost to develop an app in different regions.
+Knowing these approximate rates, we can estimate the average cost to develop a mobile app in different regions.
 To do so, we only need to go back a little and recall the average development time for all three types of apps:

 - Small app — 2 months minimum